1.1 Description of disease

 - exposure to the same common source.

-The case definition detailed above is the latest version available on the ELDSNet web pages, taken from the Commission Decision of 8 August 2012, when ECDC case definitions were reviewed and revised.8 These definitions are in line with the recently revised Health Protection Network guidelines which HPS and SHLMPRL use for normal surveillance activities.9
+The case definition detailed above is the latest version available on the ELDSNet web pages, taken from the Commission Decision of 28 April 2008, when ECDC case definitions were reviewed and revised.9 This differs from the case definitions in the current Health Protection Network guidance,10 which incorporates the old ECDC case definitions.
+This update in definitions reflects changes to laboratory methods for detection of Legionella bacteria.
+HPS and SHLMPRL use the revised ECDC definitions for normal surveillance activities.

 2.1 Characteristics of cases